rcnz33/rcnz33/README.md

 - 👋 Hi, I’m @rcnz33
-- 👀 I’m interested in Web Dev and App / Game Dev
+- 👀 I’m interested in Game / App Dev and Web Dev
-- 🌱 I’ve learned the basics of HTML and CSS.
-Currently learning Java and Kotlin.
+- 🌱 I’ve learned the basics of HTML and CSS🤗.
+Currently learning Java and Kotlin. 💖
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...